AmbarishPawar/LSTM/README.md

 **LSTM_gestures.py**: This script takes data from a .mat file (Gestures_for_LSTM_train) and trains a two-layer LSTM to classify data into three hand gestures: Rest, Open and Pinch.
 The performance of the LSTM can be evaluated on 4 other datasets collected on different days.
 The trained LSTM is saved in the folder 'LSTM_trained_model'

 **LSTM_functions.py**: As the name suggests, this script contains functions used by other scripts.
-The functions in the script perform much of the processing to arrange the data in the format that can be fed into the LSTM.
+- Format_data_for_LSTM: This functions performs much of the processing to arrange the data in the format that can be fed into the LSTM.
+- Process_and_classify_per_block: This function classifies neural data into gestures in real-time, as data is live-streamed into the decoder.

 **Online_gesture_classification.py**: This script does continuous classification of streaming neural spiking data into rest, open and pinch gestures.
 It simulates an 'online' BCI experiment where data (Online_data.mat) is streamed into the decoder continuously, timestamp-by-timestamp.
 The trained LSTM model 'LSTM_trained_model', then processes the incoming neural data and classified it into the three gestures.